shivanigithub/http-cache-partitioning/README.md

-*   **Isolation between cross-site pages:** Two top-frame documents with different origins/sites will not share the cache, and therefore will not be able to determine if the other loaded a given resource.
+*   **Isolation between cross-site pages:** Two top-frame documents whish are not same-site will not share the cache, and therefore will not be able to determine if the other loaded a given resource.
 *   **Precedence in other browsers:** Partitioning using top frame eTLD+1 has been implemented in Safari for over five years now.

 **Challenges/Limitations**